adobe/aepsdk-core-ios/README.md

 [AEP SDK Sample Extension for iOS](https://github.com/adobe/aepsdk-sample-extension-ios) contains a sample implementation of an iOS extension for the AEP SDK.
 Example implementations are provided for both Objective-c and Swift.

-[AEP SDK Compatibility for iOS](https://github.com/adobe/aepsdk-compatibility-ios) contains the code required to upgrade from the existing ACP SDK to the latest AEP SDK without introducing breaking changes so you can enjoy the benefits of the newest AEP SDK without needing to reimplement the SDK.
+[AEP SDK Compatibility for iOS](https://github.com/adobe/aepsdk-compatibility-ios) contains code required to migrate from the existing ACP SDK to this AEP SDK without making implementation changes.
+While updating your implementation is recommended, this option allows you to upgrade to the AEP SDK with minimal effort.

 ## Contributing